KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     .. note::
         This does not change the value returned by :attr:`Vessel:TYPE`.
-KSP internally manages the "discovery information" for vessels, including assteroids, in a different system.
+KSP internally manages the "discovery information" for vessels, including asteroids, in a different system.
 As a result, the value kOS reads for ``TYPE`` may be different from that displayed on the map.

 .. method:: Vessel:STOPTRACKING